yakirp/RadioEye/README.md

 - common   - contain some common jar's (reference library for RadioEye project)

-Evry thing work well until we leave the app (onPause) and return back (onResume).
+Everything work well until we leave the app (onPause) and return back (onResume).
 Then, the sliding panel dont work.